webix-hub/docs/data/desktop/sidebar.md

 ####getPopupList()

-returns a List view of SideBar's Popup
+returns a List view of the Popup of SideBar

 ~~~js
 sidebar.getPopupList();